-Recruiting Solutions Training is a 3 part training lead by Hannah Wollmann from the UND Office of Human Resources & Payroll Services.
+Recruiting Solutions Training is lead by Hannah Whalen from the UND Office of Human Resources & Payroll Services.

 Recruiting Solutions is a module of Peoplesoft that will be available as of October 1, 2020 and will be used for all recruiting processes for staff, faculty and student hires.
-Check out these recordings to walk you through the job posting, candidate review/interview scheduling & offer to hire processes.
-If you have questions or would like more training, please contact Hannah Wollmann at email@example.com
+Check out this recording to walk you through the job posting, candidate review/interview scheduling & offer to hire processes.
+If you have questions or would like more training, please contact Hannah Whalen at email@example.com

 Office 365 Teams is more than a Chat or Meeting tool, it is a collaboration tool allowing Faculty and Staff to communicate and share ideas with others.
 This training is lead by Ida, Lea, & Pat from Microsoft.
 They cover topics including Chat, Meetings, Calls, Personal Settings, and much more!